ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-Craft-Conf.md

 Social compliance is very important to keep in mind during planning poker.
 Once the numbers are out there, it will influence the people who have not yet voted.
 See the example of the five subjects to say which drawn lines are the same length.
-Among these five people there is one actual test subject while the other 4 are deliberately giving the wrong answer.
+Among these five people there is one actual test subject while the other four are deliberately giving the wrong answer.
 The test subject will actually adjust his answer to match the others' answers even though it is clearly the wrong answer.

 There are multiple factors that influence our estimations.